andybolano/sol-ecosystem/README.md

 ### 5. Sol Ecosystem:
 The central project that brings together and coordinates all integrated repositories.
 It represents the culmination of integration, offering a complete and robust system for the efficient management of shipping logistics.

+With the SOL Ecosystem project, we seek to optimize shipment logistics management by leveraging the modularity of microfrontends and the seamless integration between them.
+This approach not only improves development efficiency, but also provides a consistent and engaging user experience.

 🔵 View project running: [sol-shell](https://sol-shell.netlify.app/)